AXIHIXA/Memo/notes/py/numpy.md

      [4 5]
      [5 6]]
     ```
-    - Each `np.newaxis` object in the selection tuple serves to expand the dimensions of the resulting selection by one unit-length dimension.
+    - Each `numpy.newaxis` object in the selection tuple serves to expand the dimensions of the resulting selection by one unit-length dimension.
 The added dimension is the position of the newaxis object in the selection tuple
         - The `newaxis` object can be used in all slicing operations to create an axis of length one. `newaxis` is an alias for `None`, and `None` can be used in place of this with the same result
         ```
         >>> x = np.array([[[1], [2], [3]], [[4], [5], [6]]])